 Warnings While Using This Medicine

 - This medicine contains aluminum.
-Make sure you remove the patch before having a procedure called a magnetic resonance imaging (MRI) scan to prevent skin burns at the patch site.
+Make sure you remove the patch before you have a magnetic resonance imaging (MRI) scan to prevent skin burns at the patch site.

 - You may have some skin redness, a rash, itching, or blistering at the place where you wear the patch.
 If this irritation is severe or does not go away, call your doctor.
 Do not remove the patch unless your doctor tells you to.